sesamiapp/devportal/docs/2-sesami-experience/6-shopify-integration/3-hydrogen-integration.md

 **Note:**
 While using Shopify Hydrogen for implementing **auto add to cart** or **skip cart** functionality, adding them to `<sesami-experience></sesami-experience>` tag alone is **not enough**.
-You **must also listen** for the relevant custom events on the `window` object and handle them properly base on your application logic:
+You **must also listen** for the relevant custom events on the `window` object and handle them properly base on your application logics:

 ```js
 // Auto add to cart